398th Web Site Printing Tips

 Introduction

-Printing from PCs
+Printing Crew or Aircraft Photos from PCs

 Better results occur with newer browsers but can also depend on having an updated operating system and sometimes a newer printer or updated printer driver for your older printer.

-1. Internet Explorer (version 5): With Internet Explorer 5, the picture will proportionally decrease to fit the size of your printed page, including portrait mode.
+1. Internet Explorer (version 5): With Internet Explorer 5, the crew and aircraft photos will proportionally decrease to fit the size of your printed page, including portrait mode.
 Unlike Explorer for the Mac (see below), there are no controls under Print Preview to Shrink Pages to Fit or to make the text smaller or smaller.
 However, there should be a scaling option under your Page Setup option which may help if the text doesn't show under the picture.
 Try practicing on the Hopkins' Crew Photo.
 This solution was tested on Windows 2000.
 Explorer 5 is a fairly old browser and may not render pages appropriately and you should have better results with IE6, IE 7, or IE8.

 2. Internet Explorer (version 6): I have not been able to fully test, but the solution may be the same as Internet Explorer 5.